lysdzsy/CFDG/README.md

 # How to Train
 python train.py --mode train

-python train.py --mode test -d D_public E_public F_public
+python train.py --mode test -d [dataset]
 # Reference
 This paper was submitted to Advanced Engineering Informatics and is currently in the second round of review.
 The following papers were used as references for this code.